freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 And as always, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [the contributors chat room](https://chat.freecodecamp.org/contributors).

-With your help we can design an interactive coding curriculum that will help millions of people learn to code for years to come.
+With your help, we can design an interactive coding curriculum that will help millions of people learn to code for years to come.

-The content for each challenge is stored in its own markdown file.
+The content for each challenge is stored in its markdown file.
 This markdown file is later converted to HTML using our tools to create interactive web pages.

 You can find all of freeCodeCamp.org's curricular content in the [`/curriculum/challenges`](https://github.com/freeCodeCamp/freeCodeCamp/tree/main/curriculum/challenges) directory.